Therapy for Business Owners & Entrepreneurs

 -

-Owning a business in Massachusetts, whether you’re scaling a biotech startup in Cambridge, leading a team in Boston, or running a firm in Worcester, comes with relentless expectations.
+Owning a business in Massachusetts comes with nonstop expectations, both internally and externally.
+Whether you’re scaling a biotech startup in Cambridge, leading a team in Boston, or running a firm in Worcester, the pressure never lets up.
 I help MA founders move past perfectionism and "always-on" anxiety to create a sustainable “business-life balance”.

 -

 It doesn’t matter if you are scaling a startup in Manhattan, opening a firm in Brooklyn, or running a family business Upstate.
 The pressure of entrepreneurship is universal.
 In the New York business world, the pace never slows, and neither does your constant internal evaluation.
-We’ll work on boundary setting, performance-based worth, perfectionism, and people-pleasing so you can lead with clarity rather than exhaustion.
+We’ll work on boundary-setting, performance-based self-worth, perfectionism, and people-pleasing.
+The goal is to help you lead feeling confident and energized, not exhausted.

 -